 2006

-The first Fellowship conference is organised in Bolzano, Italy, and enables FSFE supporters to meet in person.
+The first Fellowship conference took place in Bolzano, Italy, enabling FSFE supporters to meet in person.

 Dozvedieť sa viac

-Under the slogan "Your devices don't trust you", FSFE starts a campaign to inform about the dangers of digital restriction management.
+Under the slogan "Your devices don't trust you", the FSFE starts a campaign to inform about the dangers of digital restriction management (DRM).

 Dozvedieť sa viac